dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

     something like "using Powershell".

 This will start a terminal session within JupyterLab itself.
+We will use Terminal through out this lesson, as well as in future lessons, so remember how to access this application.

 The terminal will behave differently depending if you are on a Windows computer or a Mac, but the command that we will use to install git is the same regardless.
 In the terminal enter